yantongl/cheatsheet.nvim/README.md

 M.add_map_description = function(mode, lhs, description, section, tags)
 ```

-to add only cheat description and use it like this:
+To add only cheat description and use it like this:

 ```
 vnoremap <leader>c "+y